Skip to main content

 This is the session everyone shows up for — Derik Kline's annual hail forecast.
 And the message for 2026 was clear: expect increased hail activity across Texas.

 After the light 2025 season, atmospheric conditions are aligning for a more active severe weather year.
 The factors that suppressed storm development last year are shifting, and Central Texas sits right in the crosshairs.
-For homeowners in Austin, Round Rock, Georgetown, San Marcos, and the surrounding areas, the takeaway is simple: now is the time to prepare.
+For homeowners in Austin, Round Rock, Georgetown, San Marcos, and the surrounding areas, the takeaway is simple: now is the time to make sure your roof is inspected and any prior-year damage is documented before the next round of storms.

 What This Means for You